vituz01/xbee-domotic-app-frontend/README.md

 # xbee-domotic-app-frontend
-This project concerns the development of a web control panel used to manage a local network composed by a coordinator micro-controller, 3 Xbee modules and a touch sensor that can perform various actions (turn on LEDs, open web pages, etc.) based on the selected mode.
+This project concerns the development of a web control panel used to manage a local network composed by a coordinator micro-controller, 3 Xbee modules and a touch sensor that can perform various actions (turn on LEDs, send a PPT via email, etc.) based on the selected mode.

 Here’s an explanation of its main features: